-Hawksbill turtles, barracudas, eagle rays, parrotfish and lionfish often can be seen here.
+Hawksbill turtles, barracudas, eagle rays, parrotfish, and lionfish often can be seen here.
 I’ve even spotted bull sharks down at this site during the winter months.

 # 7 – Mama Viña

 Mama Viña is a shipwreck, which was deliberately sunk off the coast in 1995.
-It’s almost exactly outside the nature park Xcaret, and old rumors say that the wreck was sank by the park to create a snorkeling attraction for its visitors.
+It’s almost exactly outside the nature park Xcaret, and old rumors say that the wreck was sunk by the park to create a snorkeling attraction for its visitors.

-Unfortunately for the park (but great for the divers) the sinking of the ship, didn’t quite go as planned, and the wreck ended up a lot deeper than would be accessible for snorkeling… is now sits at around 23 meters deep, making it an advanced dive due to its depth.
+Unfortunately for the park (but great for the divers) the sinking of the ship didn’t quite go as planned, and the wreck ended up a lot deeper than would be accessible for snorkeling… is now sits at around 23 meters deep, making it an advanced dive due to its depth.

 Any shipwreck dive is special, but seeing the bow of the Mama Viña appear from the blue gives me a warm fuzzy feeling every time.

-Usually there’s time to circle the boat a couple of times from bottom to top, checking out the range of corals and fish that have transformed this boat into their home.
+Usually, there’s time to circle the boat a couple of times from bottom to top, checking out the range of corals and fish that have transformed this boat into their home.
 More often than not, you’ll find a large green moray eel under the bottom of the boat, so keep your eyes peeled for him too.